jyaunches/jyaunches.github.io/_posts/2018-11-27-rewrite-versus-refactor.md

 ### Lack of seasoned engineers who’ve walked the path before

 Be it a long term refactoring strategy or a complete greenfield rewrite, it’s imperative to have a diverse team of talent.
 It’s ideal to have engineers who’ve undertaken the path you’ve chosen.
-Not having this will significantly increase risk that you do not end up with a a clean, consistent, improved architecture at the end of your efforts.
+Having this will significantly increase the likelihood of ending up with a clean, consistent, improved architecture at the end of your efforts.

 ### Lacking of full buy-in from all stakeholders

-From the product manager, UX designer.. all the way to the CEO what’s going to spell the most success is involvement and visibility to all in the decision and progress.
+From the product manager, UX designer, all the way to the CEO.. what’s going to spell the most success is involvement from all and visibility to all in the decision and progress in the rollout of that decision.

 ## Summing it up

-This article started out by introducing the idea that for start-ups to succeed, they must be able to experiment quickly into new potential areas of serving their customers.
+This article started out by introducing the idea that for start-ups to succeed, they must be able to experiment quickly in new potential areas of serving their customers.

-If they happen to be hindered with a shoddy tech stack that makes this kind of experimentation extremely expensive, they are likely headed for failure without some sort of course correction.
+If they happen to be hindered with a shoddy tech stack that makes this kind of experimentation extremely expensive, they are likely headed for failure (without some sort of course correction).

-The options available are many, but span some form of refactor or re-write.
+The options available are many, but span some form of refactor or rewrite.
 And this decision could be different across all parts of the tech stack causing problems.
-You may selectively choose to re-write a portion and refactor a portion.
-Perhaps re-write your APIs, but refactor your clients.
+You may selectively choose to rewrite a portion and refactor a portion.
+Perhaps rewrite your APIs, but refactor your clients.
 It all depends.

-Many time, however, a re-write is not tackled as it is deemed to expensive in the short term.
+Many time, however, a rewrite is not tackled as it is deemed to expensive in the short term.
 You often have to spend resources not only to build out the new, but maintain the old.

-What's at the root of the argument put forward in this article is that it often quite a bit more expensive and risky to _refactor_ an inefficient and difficult to manage codebase.
+What's at the root of the argument put forward in this article is that it's often quite a bit more expensive and risky to _refactor_ an inefficient and difficult to manage codebase.
 It takes the right technical leadership and team.
 And if you happen to have the team who are capable of this, you may spend more time still taking the codebase to the place where that _fast-paced experimentation_ is possible.